 3. Cardboard Cover

-In particular, fragile shipments should be double boxed.
-The two boxes not only adds an extra layer of cushion from jostling, it reduces the chances of the product moving when jostled.
+In particular, fragile shipments should be double-boxed.
+The two boxes not only add an extra layer of cushion from jostling, but it also reduces the chances of the product moving when jostled.
 Wrapping the first box with bubble wrap and peanuts will secure it even further.
 Packaging can make a real difference (even by acting as camouflage, as this bicycle manufacturer found out).

 Packaging can also help in cases of loss.
 Ever lose luggage while flying?
 It’s rare…but the same thing happens with air freight.
 The same thing goes for shipments stuffed into a container along with other shipments.
 Make sure you clearly mark your packages so that they are readily identifiable.

 It’s not only damage and loss, but packaging can also help prevent theft.
 If you are shipping something attractive to thieves, you don’t want any brand identifications plastered on the boxes to attract their attention.

 Check out more on freight packaging.

 Your freight forwarder will take out the cargo insurance and might not send you a copy of the policy unless something goes wrong.

 Once the shipment is in transit, check that your forwarder is documenting everything along the way, including date and time stamps.
 If something does go wrong and you need to file a freight insurance claim, you’ll want answers ASAP.
 Request copies of all of the pick-up orders and delivery notes along the shipment’s path.
 They record how many items were handed over, and their condition at every stage, helping your insurance company identify who was at fault (and who should pay).
 Incidentally, the Bill of Lading number is used as the shared identifier between the shipment and the insurance policy.